 The City's water service area is contiguous with City limits.
-In 2015, the City served approximately 21,400 connections, and the City's annual potable water use was 11,235 acre-feet/year (AFY), which equates to an average daily use of 10 million gallons per day (mgd) (Kennedy/Jenks Consultants, 2016).
+In 2015, the City served approximately 21,600 connections, and total potable water use was 11,235 acre-feet/year (AFY), which equates to an average daily use of 10 million gallons per day (MGD) (Kennedy/Jenks Consultants, 2016).

 The City's potable water distribution water system is shown on Figure 3.15-1.
-The City' distribution system is supplied by surface water from South San Joaquin Irrigation District's (SSJID's) South County Water Supply Program (SCWSP) and groundwater wells.
+The City' distribution system is supplied by surface water from South San Joaquin Irrigation District's (SSJID's) South County Water Supply Program (SCWSP) and local groundwater wells.
 Four turnouts deliver surface water from SSJID to the City system, designated M1, M2, M3 and M4.
-Fifteen potable groundwater wells supply the distribution system, and 32 irrigation wells provide non-potable irrigation supply to parks and other irrigated areas (Manteca, 2017).
+Seventeen potable groundwater wells (15 active and 2 standby) supply the distribution system, and 31 non-potable wells provide on-site irrigation supply to parks and other irrigated areas (Manteca, 2017).
 The system has a single pressure zone with approximately 250 miles of water system pipeline.
 There are three ground-level storage tanks: the tank at the SSJID M2 turnout on Lathrop Road (1 MG), the tank at the SSJID M3 turnout on West Yosemite Avenue (1 MG), and the Atherton Drive water storage tank (3.7 MG).
 The M2 and M3 tanks are used to balance the difference between SSJID deliveries and City use, while the Atherton Drive tank balances the difference between City supply and demand.